Rod2499/osticket-prereqs/README.md

 </p>
 <p><p>

-After allowing the installation files to complete downloading and configuring the virtual machines and network install osTicket.
+Allow the installation files to complete downloading and configure the virtual machines and network.Afterwords install osTicket onto the VM.
 </p>
 <br />